Nasrin-Rahimi/DataStructure-and-Algorithm/Trees and Graphs/tree.md

     }
 }

-- A node is called leaf nope if it has no children.
+- A node is called leaf node if it has no children.

 Binary Tree vs. Binary Search Tree: